 Go through the steps on our How to find a phone’s IMEI guide.

 Chances are, it'll simply be a case of opening your phone's dialler or phone app, and again dialling *#06#, as on an iPhone.

 Once this is done, click Submit and the request will be sent to Vodafone.
 You should receive an email from Vodafone to confirm your email address within an hour (you may need to check your spam folder if you don't see it).

-The company states that it will contact you with NUC code within 48hrs, but if it needs to get in touch with the phone manufacturer then this could cause a delay of up to 10-days.
+The company states that it will contact you with NUC code within 48 hours but if it needs to get in touch with the phone manufacturer then this could cause a delay of up to ten days.
 You’ll be informed if the latter is happening, so you’ll always know what’s going on.

 When the code is ready it will be emailed to you, along with instructions on how to use it.
 This usually amounts to turning the phone off, inserting the non-Vodafone SIM card, turning it back on, then entering the NUC when prompted.

 Vodafone also has this handy video guide to walk you through the NUC request form:

 See our Best SIM-only deals roundup to find out what's currently topping the charts.